spockframework/spock/docs/interaction_based_testing.rst

     Like Mockito, we firmly believe that a mocking framework should be lenient by default.
 This means that unexpected method calls on mock objects (or, in other words, interactions that aren't relevant for the test at hand) are allowed and will simply return a default value.
 Conversely, mocking frameworks like EasyMock and JMock are strict by default;
     they will throw an exception for every unexpected method call.
-While strictness enforces high rigor, it can also lead to over-specification, resulting in brittle tests that fail with every other internal code change.
+While strictness enforces rigor, it can also lead to over-specification, resulting in brittle tests that fail with every other internal code change.
 Spock's mocking framework makes it easy to describe only what's relevant about an interaction, avoiding the over-specification trap.